Prestipino/TEMpcPlot/README.md

     """

 ** EwaldPeaks **
-    """Set of peaks position and intensity
+    Set of peaks position and intensity
     this class manages peaks position and intensity and the methods related to lattice indexing and refinement
     could be created as an attribute EwP of a SeqIm class by using methods D3_peaks